igemnace/vim-template-lite/README.md

 ## Installation

-Copy `plugin/template-lite.vim` to `~/.vim/plugin/template-lite.vim` on
-UNIX-like systems, or install with your favorite plugin manager.
+Copy the contents of `plugin` and `autoload` to `~/.vim` on UNIX-like systems, or install with your favorite plugin manager.

 ## Usage